Deciphering the history behind Soviet-era plaques

 There are nine commemorative plaques in total, all in a line along the side of the PJSC Ukrtelecom building and, to the bemusement of passers-by and people standing at a nearby bus stop, I dutifully photographed each one of them.

-What I omitted to do, however, was photograph the entire building in order to put the plaques into perspective.
+What I omitted to do, however, was to photograph the entire building in order to put the plaques into perspective.
 The building was, after all, fairly unremarkable but I’ve snagged this image from Google maps to show that the plaques are actually quite big, something that doesn’t come across in the individual photos.

 Ukrtelecom building in Zhytomyr